next-actions/pytest-mh/docs/articles/tips-and-tricks/backup-restore.rst

         * - :meth:`~pytest_mh.MultihostBackupHost.restore`
           - Restore the host from the backup.

-The backup is taken automatically during pytest setup and the host is restored to this state after each test run.
+The backup is taken automatically during pytest setup, the host is restored to this state after each test run.
 Sometimes, it is not desirable to restore the host automatically at this point (for example if this is done by the topology controller) and this can be disabled by passing ``auto_restore=False`` to the